Queens-Hacks/CaaS/README.md

 ====

 Compilation as a Service.
-Instead of having to install node.js to compile LESS files, or Ruby to compile SaaS files, now you can just send those files to the cloud and have it compile them for you!
+Instead of having to install node.js to compile LESS files, or Ruby to compile SASS files, now you can just send those files to the cloud and have it compile them for you!

 Using the service